razrotenberg/Controlino/README.md

 | `ClickClick` | The button was clicked twice | The button was just released after being pressed twice for a short duration |
 | `ClickPress` | The button was clicked and pressed | The button was clicked for a short duration and then pressed and is still pressed for a long duration |

-> Take a look at the "button" [example](examples/button/button.ino) for a usage example.
+> Take a look at the "button" [example](examples/Button/Button.ino) for a usage example.

 ### Potentiometer

 A potentiometer control.

 A `Potentiometer` control should be either connected directly to an analog pin of the Arduino, or through a multiplexer which its communication pin is connected to an analog pin.

-`Potentiometer` is templated, and the minimum and maximum valid values of it should be specified upon creation as the template arguments.

 The following table lists the options of `Potentiometer::Event`: